Crypto license in Poland

 The Polish government, following other European countries (such as Estonia and Latvia), officially regulated investor activity in the field of virtual assets last November.
 Now, entrepreneurs who have built a business on activities related to virtual assets (like entertainment, cryptocurrencies, or NFTs) are required by law to authorize themselves in the register of the National Tax Service.

-Now we will look at how to get a Polish crypto license and what you need to do.
+Now we will look at how to get a crypto license in Poland and what you need to do.

 The definition of the crypto license